Want to become a Cornell-trained veterinarian?

 - To apply to Cornell’s DVM program, start here

 - To learn about our Early Admissions Programs- Early Acceptance Program; Cornell Accelerated BS/DVM Program

 - Pre-Vet Advising- if interested in discussing your preparation there are several ways to do this.
-Attend an Admissions Presentation & Tour; come to our Annual Open House (date TBA in April); or set up a phone or in-person appointment by calling (607)253-3700.
+Attend an Admissions Presentation & Tour; come to our Annual Open House (Saturday, April 7, 2018 from 10:00-4:00); or set up a phone or in-person appointment by calling (607)253-3700.
 Whether a high school, college, or post-bac student or thinking about a career change- we are here to assist you!
 Quick Questions.

 - If you are interested in setting up a Skype™ meeting for your Pre-Vet Club send us an email with possible dates.

 Attention, Pre-Vet students: we are proud to introduce the Pre-Vet Tracker Mobile App.
 This is an excellent way to collect all your veterinary and animal experiences necessary for applying to a DVM program in one place and always at your fingertips.
 Now applicants can have all the necessary information collected in one place for easy access when you are ready to hit that "submit" button on your application.
 Works for iPhones or iPads, download the app in the Apple Store today and start adding experiences! http://bit.ly/GetTheCornellVetApp

 We encourage you to subscribe to the electronic Pre-Vet Newsletter, which comes out quarterly and offers advice about preparing for a future application, profiles of students and faculty, and updates on events at the College of Veterinary Medicine.
 Check out past issues for more info.

 Cornell's DVM Admissions Formula The admissions formula reflects the relative weight placed on the factors considered when applications are reviewed.
 We place 50% of the weight on the applicant's academic ability, and 50% on other skills and achievements.